ALL RULE REVISIONS FOR 2018 CHECK YOUR CORRESPONDING RULE BOOK FOR COMPLETE EXPLANATION.

 20E- 3.11 IDENTIFICATION- All car number configuration and design is subject to approval by SMS Officials.
 Only single or double-digit numbers will be permitted.
 The size, color, and style of numbers must be adequate to permit prompt identification by SMS Officials at all times.
 Numbers must be solid color, at least 18 inches high, measured vertically, excluding borders and silhouettes, must be neatly attached to or painted on both sides of the car on the center of the door.
 Door numbers must be a minimum of four (4) inches in width, and slant no more than 30 degrees from vertical.
 The tops and bottoms of all numbers must be even (not staggered).
 Two (2) digit numbers must not overlap and must have a minimum of ¾ inch separation.
 A solid number 18 inches high, excluding borders and silhouettes, must be neatly attached to or painted on the roof, reading from the passenger side.
 A solid number a minimum of 12 inches high, excluding borders and silhouettes reading from the passenger side neatly attached to or painted at a 45 degree angle on the right front corner of the roof is also acceptable.
 Solid numbers, as large as possible, must be attached to or painted on the right outer nose and taillight covers.
 The use of number decals is acceptable if SMS Officials determine that the number is legible.
 Mirror foil numbers and decals will not be permitted.
 Paint schemes using a mirrored or holographic appearance will not be permitted.

-The GM part number 88958602 factory sealed circle track “602” crate engine is the only engine permitted.
-The motor may be purchased and delivered to one of our authorized SMS service centers, or you may purchase the engine through one of our authorized SMS service centers.
-This engine requires specific changes made to it to compete, and the work will be performed at the authorized SMS service center, then the engine will be resealed by SMS Officials.
-Any service work requiring the removal of any seal bolts must also be scheduled with, and approved by SMS Officials before the seal bolts are removed (see engine package “B” below).
+The GM part number 88958602 superseded by GM part number 19258602 factory sealed circle track “602” crate engine is the only engine permitted.
+The motor may be purchased and delivered to R.A.D Auto Machine, or you may purchase the engine through R.A.D Auto Machine.
+This engine requires specific changes made to it to compete, and the work will be performed at R.A.D Auto Machine, then the engine will be resealed by SMS Officials.
+Any service work requiring the removal of any seal bolts must also be scheduled with, and approved by SMS Officials before the seal bolts are removed.
 Tampering with seals will result in penalties and loss of eligibility of the engine to compete in the SK Light division.
 All engines must be sealed and documented to compete at SMS.
 All of the parts specified and/or that come stock OEM on these engines must remain as delivered, with no modifications or alterations of any kind.
 Engines may not be disassembled without being in need of repair.
 A maximum overbore of .030″ will be permitted.
-The maximum static compression ratio is 9.3 to 1.
-Please call our authorized SMS service centers or email the SMS technical staff at email@example.com with any questions on these rules.
+The maximum static compression ratio is 9.5 to 1.
+Please call R.A.D Auto Machine or email the SMS technical staff at email@example.com with any questions on these rules.